amm1746/Wildfire-Relief/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+> CupboardController: Implements the REST API endpoints for CRUD operations for wildfire relief needs.
+It also interacts with the > CupboardDAO file for data persistence.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._